 In repose the stinging apparatus is pulled in and tucked away rather like the back-actor of a JCB in transit (the shaft of the sting corresponding to the bucket); folded in such a way that the business end, the sting itself, is safely scabbarded within a two-lobed sheath.
 The two lobes of the sheath are to the right of this picture and the tip of the wicked black sting is just visible beneath.

-- Venom gland which makes the poison, feeding it into a venom sac, where it is stored until needed;
+- The venom gland which makes the poison, feeding it into a venom sac, where it is stored until needed;

-- Alkali gland which supplies a lubricant to the base of the shaft, presumably to assist its penetration into the skin of the victim.
+- The alkali gland which supplies a lubricant to the base of the shaft, presumably to assist its penetration into the skin of the victim.